Pet Shop Boys: Actually (1987–1988)

+Pet Shop Boys duetted with Dusty Springfield (pictured in 1967) on "What Have I Done to Deserve This?"

 In 1987, Pet Shop Boys received both a BRIT Award and Ivor Novello Award for "West End Girls".
 On 15 June, they released what became their second number one single, "It's a Sin".
 The single caused some controversy: Tennant's school, St. Cuthbert's Grammar School in Newcastle upon Tyne, chastised him in the Evening Chronicle, while pop impresario Jonathan King accused them of plagiarising the Cat Stevens song "Wild World".
 King recorded a version of "Wild World" in the style of Pet Shop Boys to prove his point.
 The group later sued King and won damages, which were donated to Jefferiss Research Trust, supporting the study of sexually transmitted diseases.
 The music video for "It's a Sin" was their first collaboration with director Derek Jarman.

 The success of "It's a Sin" was followed up with the release of "What Have I Done to Deserve This?" on 10 August.
 Co-written with Allee Willis and also featuring Dusty Springfield on vocals, the single reached number two on the UK Singles Chart and the U.S. Billboard Hot 100 chart.
 Although the duo had wanted to release this track on their debut album, Springfield had not agreed, and they were reluctant to record it with any other female singer, despite their record company's suggestions.
 Springfield's manager finally contacted them in 1986, following the release of Please, and towards the end of that year, she travelled to London to record "What Have I Done to Deserve This?" with them.
 It was the first track to be recorded for the duo's second album, Actually.
 Pet Shop Boys had been told that Springfield was difficult to work with and even that she could no longer sing; however, her performance on the track put any such concerns to rest and they began a collaboration with her, which lasted until the end of the decade.
 The song resurrected Springfield's career, leading to her 1990 album, Reputation, on which Pet Shop Boys were major contributing writers and producers.
 This duet was also the start of a series of collaborations with high-profile musicians, going on throughout the band's career.